fmeurou/djangophysics/README.md

 ## About

 ### Project goals

-Web based services to convert units and currencies.
-GeoCurrency is a portmanteau of the words "Geocoding" and "Currency" which where the main goals of the initial project
+The goal of this project is to provide physics as a service.

 ### Project website
-A live version of this service is available at <https://api.geocurrency.me>.
+A live version of this service is available at <https://www.geophysics.io>.

 ### Leadership